 Fact: A newborn baby is delicate and thus needs extra care and attention, hence people suggest to not take him out.
 But there is no harm in taking your baby out and letting him breathe fresh air unless the weather conditions are extremely harsh.
-Taking your baby outdoors is also one of the great ways of building your baby’s immunity.
+Taking your baby outdoors is also one of the great ways of building their immunity.

 Rice cereal must be added to the bedtime bottle feed for long uninterrupted sleep.

 Fact: A baby should be given breastmilk alone and feeding him through a bottle must be avoided, until or unless you cannot do without it.
-But if you are giving formula milk, then you must wait for at least 4 to 5 months before you add any kind of cereals in your baby’s diet as it may lead to medical complications in babies such as obesity and other medical issues.
+But if you are giving formula milk, then you must wait for at least four to five months before you add any kind of cereals in your baby’s diet as it may lead to medical complications in babies such as obesity and other medical issues.

 Babies should be fed water too.

-Fact: No, water should not be given to babies before six months of age because breast milk has ample amounts of water to satiate baby’s thirst and hunger.
+Fact: No, water should not be given to babies before six months of age because breast milk has ample amounts of water to satiate the baby’s thirst and hunger.

 Gram flour and turmeric powder are better than soaps for a baby’s delicate skin.